 A recent decision by the Supreme Court of New Jersey has made it easier for the State to use evidence seized without a warrant against a defendant in a criminal trial.
 In State v.
 Xiomara Gonzales, the Court changed the law as to what constitutes a valid “plain view” exception to the general warrant requirement.

 The U.S. and N.J.
-Constitutions ensure an individual’s right to be free from unreasonable searches and seizures.
+Constitutions ensure an individual’s right to be from unreasonable searches and seizures.
 Generally, law enforcement agents must obtain a warrant from a court before they can lawfully search an individual’s home or automobile.
 Evidence that is obtained in violation of this general rule cannot be used as evidence against that person in a criminal trial.
 There are exceptions to this general rule, however, including the “plain view” exception.
 Among other things, police had to discover the evidence “inadvertently” for the plain-view exception to apply under the previous law.
 If police had advance knowledge that the evidence could be found, the evidence seized without a warrant could not be used at trial.

 However, since 1990, when the U.S. Supreme Court decided Horton v.
 California, 496 U.S. 128, Federal law had a looser standard than New Jersey as to what factual conditions must be met for the plain-view requirement to apply.
 No longer.